-Atkins Limited has been commissioned to undertake a Flood Consequence Assessment (FCA) on behalf of St. Modwen Homes Ltd (St. Modwen) to support an outline planning application for the development of a residential area involving construction of 200 to 250 houses and a detailed planning application for the renovation of sports club and pitches in Sully.
+Atkins Limited has been commissioned to undertake a Flood Consequence Assessment (FCA) on behalf of St. Modwen Homes Ltd (St. Modwen) to support an outline planning application for the development of a residential area involving construction of up to 200 houses and a detailed planning application for the renovation of sports club and pitches in Sully.
 This report describes the proposals, the implications of the development in terms of flood risk (to and from the proposed development), how the proposed works satisfy the requirements of the Planning Policy Wales and where necessary, provides an appraisal of possible mitigation measures to reduce the flood risks to acceptable levels.
-The drainage proposals for foul and surface water have been discussed separately in the drainage strategy report (Atkins 2014).
+The drainage proposals for foul and surface water have been discussed separately in the Drainage Strategy Report (Atkins 2016) Ref: 5133321-DG-R&C002 Rev 1.4.